 The Clitheroe Center is a branch of the Salvation Army offering aftercare and outpatient services for individuals with substance abuse issues.

-This treatment facility is backed by the following criteria:
+This treatment facility is backed by:

 - CARF accreditation